South Staffordshire line: Southern Section

+The final northern section of the route between Wednesbury and Walsall was surprisingly omitted from the Midland Metro plan, despite its close connection to Walsall town centre and the large post-1990 retail development near Junction 9 of the M6 Motorway, although this section has been earmarked for a possible reopening for freight trains and some form of passenger services.

 Restoring Your Railway

 In March 2020, two bids were made to the Restoring Your Railway fund to get funds for a feasibility study into reinstating the section of the line between Lichfield Trent Valley and Burton-on-Trent and the line between Stourbridge Junction and Brierley Hill.
 This bid was unsuccessful.